Ferris wheel: Transportable wheels

 One of the most famous transportable wheels is the 60 m Roue de Paris, originally installed on the Place de la Concorde in Paris for the 2000 millennium celebrations.
 Roue de Paris left France in 2002 and in 2003–04 operated in Birmingham and Manchester, England.
 In 2005 it visited first Geleen then Amsterdam, Netherlands, before returning to England to operate at Gateshead.
 In 2006 it was erected at the Suan Lum Night Bazaar in Bangkok, Thailand, and by 2008 had made its way to Antwerp, Belgium.

 Roue de Paris is a Ronald Bussink series R60 design using 40000 l of water ballast to provide a stable base.
 The R60 weighs 365 t, and can be erected in 72 hours and dismantled in 60 hours by a specialist team.
 Transport requires seven 20-foot container lorries, ten open trailer lorries, and one closed trailer lorry.
-Its 42-passenger cars can be loaded either 3 or 6 at a time, and each car can carry 8 people.
+Its 42-passenger cars can be loaded either 3 or 6 at a time; each car can carry 8 people.
 Bussink R60 wheels have operated in Australia (Brisbane), Canada (Niagara Falls), France (Paris), Malaysia (Kuala Lumpur & Malacca), México (Puebla), UK (Belfast, Birmingham, Manchester, Sheffield), US (Atlanta, Myrtle Beach), and elsewhere.

 Other notable transportable wheels include the 60 m Steiger Ferris Wheel, which was the world's tallest transportable wheel when it began operating in 1980.
 It has 42 passenger cars, and weighs 450 tons.
 On October 11, 2010, it collapsed at the Kramermarkt in Oldenburg, Germany, during deconstruction.